 Namoradze was born in Tbilisi, Georgia in 1992 and grew up in Budapest, Hungary.
-After completing his undergraduate studies in Budapest, Vienna, and Florence, Namoradze moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center holding the Graduate Center Fellowship, where his dissertation on macroharmony in late Ligeti received a distinction for exceptional achievement with a nomination for the Barry Brook Award.
-His teachers have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, and Elisso Virsaladze in piano, and John Corigliano in composition.
-For four years Namoradze served on the faculty of Queens College, where he taught chamber music, composition, and music history.
+After completing his undergraduate in Budapest, Vienna and Florence, he moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center, holding the Graduate Center Fellowship.
+His teachers and mentors have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff, and Eliso Virsaladze in piano, and John Corigliano in composition.
+For several years Namoradze served on the faculty of Queens College, where he taught chamber music, composition, and music history.

 Click on thumbnail to open photo, then right-click to download.

 Short 292 words